 1. Cover your head with the scarf, holding the ends together on either side, behind your head.

 2. Criss-cross the ends behind your head, ensuring that both ends are held together.

 3. Bring the ends to the front, then tie one last knot here to give the look that splendorous finish.

 4. Last, tuck the ends behind this knot to complete the look.

 A Crown with a Twist

 A little more intricate, this crown-style headwrap puts a spin on both smart-casual and formal.
-It brings attention to your favourite pair of drop earrings, and also shows off the neck, allowing you to add a glimmer to your look with a subtle, but a complimentary necklace.
-Both the classic 90 x 90cm size of a silk scarf or the larger 135 x 135cm option are perfect.
+It brings attention to your favorite pair of drop earrings, and also shows off the neck, allowing you to add a glimmer to your look with a subtle, but complimentary necklace.
+Both the classic 90 x 90cm size of a silk scarf or the larger 135 x 135cm option is perfect.